bajumar/Azure-Monitor-Logs/Query Library/Azure Update Management/README.md

-# Azure Update Management Queries Prerequisites
+# Azure Update Management Queries

+These queries are based on the data collected from the Update Management solution.

+## Prerequisites

-Enable Azure Update Management - <https://docs.microsoft.com/en-us/azure/automation/automation-update-management#onboard>
+Enable Azure Update Management: <https://docs.microsoft.com/azure/automation/automation-update-management>

-*Be patient as initial schema preparation and data ingestion will take time.*

 ## About Piecharts...